 hostname, you see an additional key after the address.
 Each client has its own onion address and public key.

 uwz4e5vato5n3x64.onion 5+bgjVb... # client: clien1 w7e5qlniiwacdzpf.onion eCGVCcH... # client: client2

-When we want to access this service we can't use the Tor browser because he is not a SSH client.
-But the Tor browser also starts a SOCKS5 proxy in the background we can utilize here.
+When we want to access this service, we can't use the Tor browser because he is not an SSH client.
+But the Tor browser also starts a SOCKS5 proxy in the background.
 Go to the installation directory of your Tor browser and look for the folder

 torrc.
 Close the browser and open this file with a text editor.
 Insert the following line to tell Tor to use this public key when somebody wants to connect to